 Your loud snoring may annoy your partner, but it could be a sign of something more serious than a lost night of sleep: obstructive sleep apnea.
-Sleep apnea is a sleep disorder that causes you to stop breathing up to hundreds of times a night.
+Sleep apnea is a that causes you to stop breathing up to hundreds of times a night.

 There are different types of sleep apnea, but obstructive sleep apnea is the most common.
 It’s caused by soft tissue collapsing at the back of the throat.
 Anyone can develop sleep apnea, but there are certain factors that may increase your risk.